-The Board of Directors (the “Board”) of DaVita Inc. (the “Company”) size is determined from time to time by resolution of the Board, with the majority of the members of the Board (the “Directors”) being independent in accordance with the listing standards of the New York Stock Exchange Corporate Governance rules.
-All Directors shall be elected annually by the Company’s stockholders based upon the recommendations of the Company’s Nominating and Governance Committee.
-Any newly created Director position or Director vacancy occurring for any reason shall be filled by a majority of the remaining members of the Board, subject to stockholder approval.
+The size of the Board of Directors (the “Board”) of DaVita Inc. (the “Company”) is determined from time to time by resolution of the Board, with the majority of the members of the Board (the “Directors”) being independent in accordance with the listing standards of the New York Stock Exchange.
+All Directors shall be elected annually by the Company’s stockholders.
+The Nominating and Governance Committee shall recommend to the Board for nomination the candidates to stand for election at each annual meeting of stockholders.
+Any newly created Director position or Director vacancy occurring for any reason shall be filled by a majority of the remaining members of the Board.

 The Board shall at all times have an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
-Each committee shall be comprised solely of independent Directors as defined within the listing standards of the New York Stock Exchange Corporate Governance rules.
+Each of these committees shall be comprised solely of independent Directors as defined within the listing standards of the New York Stock Exchange.
 In addition, at least one member of the Audit Committee shall qualify as an Audit Committee Financial Expert within the meaning of the rules and regulations of the Securities and Exchange Commission.
-Each committee shall adopt a written charter that outlines the purposes, goals, membership requirements, and responsibilities of the committee in accordance with the listing standards of the New York Stock Exchange Corporate Governance rules.
+Each committee shall adopt a written charter that outlines the purposes, goals, membership requirements, and responsibilities of the committee in accordance with the listing standards of the New York Stock Exchange.
 The charter shall also provide that the committee will conduct an annual self-evaluation of its performance.

 The current Board committees are the Audit Committee, Compensation Committee, Nominating and Governance Committee, Compliance Committee, Public Policy Committee and Clinical Performance Committee.

 The Board shall hold at least five regularly scheduled meetings during each fiscal year, and may hold special meetings at any time or place as necessary.
-An executive session without the presence of management shall be held at each regularly scheduled Board meeting.
+An executive session of the independent Directors without the presence of management shall be held at each regularly scheduled Board meeting.

 Directors shall be expected to attend Board meetings and meetings of committees on which they serve.
 Directors shall also be expected to review in advance of the meeting any and all meeting materials.

 No Director or nominee for Director may serve on more than four other public company boards of directors.
-Additionally, all Directors must comply with Section XI herein and notify the Chairman of the Board and Lead Independent Director prior to accepting an invitation to serve on the board of directors of another public company, so that the remaining members of the Board may evaluate any potential conflicts of interest.
+Additionally, all Directors must comply with Section XII herein and notify the Chairman of the Board and/or the Lead Independent Director prior to accepting an invitation to serve on the board of directors of another public company, so that the remaining members of the Board may evaluate any potential conflicts of interest.